DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/integrated-grouping.md

 # IntegratedGrouping Plugin Reference

-A plugin that performs local grouping and group expanding/collapsing.
+A plugin that performs built-in grouping and group expanding/collapsing.

 ## User Reference